 Trisha’s best experience in Jordan

 I stayed with a local family for 3 weeks and was able to enjoy the Eid festivities.
 During Eid, my host family offered a goat, a very bloody experience that I learned to respect at that moment.
 For outsiders, it may be a brutal ritual for festivity but Muslims have their ways and means that we should understand and respect.

 Being in Jordan made my views on religion and culture different.
 I realized I am only a visitor in this country and I have no right to question their beliefs, just as I wouldn’t allow my beliefs to be questioned.

 Jordan travel and safety tips for solo travelers

 Jordan is not one of those Middle Eastern countries where you have to take extreme precautions when traveling solo as a woman.
 You can definitely relax and enjoy your vacation without having to worry about being harmed.
-Here are some of the basic solo female travel in Jordan tips that I can share to you:
+Here are some of the basic solo female travel in Jordan tips that I can share with you:

 Get a Jordanian sim card

 The main provider in Jordan is Zain.
 You can find it in airport kiosks but they are also seen all over the major cities.
 They will ask for your passport when buying a sim card so make sure you have it handy.
 A call and text package costs $13 USD approx. This will be enough for you to use in case of an emergency.
 For data plans, unlimited internet costs less than a dollar per day but is considered more expensive as opposed to the call, text, and data package.